la2050/challenge/_2021/create/codemarket.md

   3) 90% of participating businesses will start generating additional revenue as a result of the Project.
-Approximately how many people will be directly impacted by this proposal?: '2500000' Approximately how many people will be indirectly impacted by this proposal?: '10000000' Please describe the broader impact of your proposal.: >- Small businesses power their local economy by creating meaningful jobs, promoting innovation, and providing opportunity.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '2500000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '10000000' Describe how Los Angeles County will be different if your work is successful.: >- Small businesses power their local economy by creating meaningful jobs, promoting innovation, and providing opportunity.
 They keep money close to home and support their local neighborhoods.
 Los Angeles’ small businesses offer